 General Applicant Information

-The Department of Pharmacology & Experimental Therapeutics at Boston University School of Medicine offers graduate training programs that lead to the M.A., Ph.D. and M.D.-Ph.D. degrees in pharmacology.
+The training program of Biomolecular Pharmacology at Boston University Chobanian & Avedisian School of Medicine offers graduate training programs that lead to the M.A., Ph.D. and M.D.-Ph.D. degrees in pharmacology.
 The training program is directed toward preparing students for future careers in pharmacologic research in academic, industrial and governmental settings.
 Advanced research in pharmacology requires an understanding of the principles of a broad range of disciplines.

 - Functional and Structural Mapping of Receptors